EniramLtd/jupyter-invoke/README.rst

 ==============

-This package provides an extension to Jupyter notebook server, which enables executing notebooks non-interactively and obtaining output with HTTP requests.
+This package provides an extension to Jupyter notebook server, which enables executing notebooks non-interactively and obtaining JSON or CSV output with HTTP requests.

 Installation
 ============